GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 added as reviewers (how this looks in the UI is shown in the [intro](how-to-use.html#addCodeOwnersAsReviewers) page).

-When suggesting code owners for a file, Gerrit filters out code owners that are
+When suggesting code owners for a file, Gerrit filters out code owners that:

-* inactive
+* are inactive
-* not visible to you (according to [accounts.visibility](../../../Documentation/config-gerrit.html#accounts.visibility) setting),
+* are not visible to you (according to [accounts.visibility](../../../Documentation/config-gerrit.html#accounts.visibility) setting),
 * are referenced by non-visible secondary emails
-* not resolvable (emails for which no Gerrit account exists)
+* are not resolvable (emails for which no Gerrit account exists)
-* ambiguous (the same email is assigned to multiple accounts)
+* are ambiguous (the same email is assigned to multiple accounts)
-* referenced by an email with a disallowed domain (see [allowedEmailDomain configuration](config.html#pluginCodeOwnersAllowedEmailDomain))
+* are referenced by an email with a disallowed domain (see [allowedEmailDomain configuration](config.html#pluginCodeOwnersAllowedEmailDomain))
+* do not have read access to the destination branch of the change

 The suggested code owners are sorted by score, so that the best suitable code owners appear first.
 The following criteria are taken into account for computing